NuttaneeKnight/ServiceNow/servicePortal.md

 # Common AngularJS Directives
-- ng-repeat
+- ng-repeat = repeat or loop through an array and display
-- ng-if
+- ng-if = checks if we wanna rnder or not
-- ng-click
+- ng-click = trigger with the click events
-- ng-model
+- ng-model = attached the variable to the views
 - ng-href
 - ng-change
 - ng-hide
 - ng-show
 - ng-required
 - ng-disabled